 If you have have been arrested and/or charged with a white collar crime or other criminal offense, we urge you to seek the legal advice of an experienced Lakeland white collar crime defense attorney & lawyer.
 Contact the Law Offices of Peddy, P.A., at (863) 646-1421 to schedule a confidential legal consultation.

 A white collar crime often involves intentional acts of deception through misrepresentation of facts by one or more individuals for the purpose of financial gain, to obtain benefits which they are otherwise not entitled, to deprive others of their property or assets, or to receive other types of privileges, compensation, or services which the accused would not have received if the true facts were disclosed.

 Many white collar crimes may also be committed by an omission or purposeful failure to state material facts, which nondisclosure makes other statements misleading.
 In short, omitting relevant facts is just as liable as manufacturing facts which are untrue.

 In order for the prosecution to obtain a conviction for a white collar crime they must prove beyond a reasonable doubt that you intentionally and knowingly committed the crime (or crimes) you are being tried for.
 We will put every piece of evidence under a microscope, as well as the actions of law enforcement as they pertain to your case in an effort to prove your innocence or show the jury and/or judge that reasonable doubt of your guilt does in fact exist.

-The Law Office of Robert B. Peddy, P.A., aggressively defends the legal rights of those arrested or charged with a white collar crime or other criminal offense in Lakeland, Winter Haven, Bartow, and the entire Polk County Florida area.
+The Law Offices of Peddy, P.A., aggressively defends the legal rights of those arrested or charged with a white collar crime or other criminal offense in Lakeland, Winter Haven, Bartow, Plant City, Tampa; Hillsborough, Highlands, Hardee, and Polk County Florida.